rlk/site/courses/csc3102/project2.md

 ## Programming Project 2

-The objective of this project is to implement the insert and delete operators on a simple binary search tree, and to produce a level-by-level traversal of the resulting tree.
+The objective of this project is to implement breadth-first and depth-first traversals of a directed graph data structure.

-See Chapter 10 of Goodrich (C++) or Chapter 11 of Goodrich (Java) for the details of the basic implementation.
+You may use either the edge list, adjacency list, or the matrix data structure.
+See Chapter 13 of Goodrich (C++) or Chapter 14 of Goodrich (Java) for the details of the basic implementation.

+In previous projects, you were required to use only your language's basic array data type as the basis for your implementation.
+In this project, however, you're free to use your language's standard vectors, lists, sets, maps, stacks, queues.
+(As of this writing, there is no graph data structure among the standard Java collections or the C++ STL.
+If your implementation has one, obviously you should *not* use it.)

-- (40 points) Implement a binary search tree class capable of storing integers.
+- (40 points) Implement a directed graph data structure where each vertex is labeled with a single character.

-	There are two points of ambiguity: In the case where an inserted value is already present in the tree, insert to the left.
-In the case where a deleted value has two internal children, seek the minimum value in the right subtree.

-- (40 points) Using your binary search tree class, implement a program that transforms its input as follows:
+- (40 points) Using your graph class, implement a program that transforms its input as follows:

 	- Read a sequence of lines.
 Each line will have one of the following forms.

-			insert N

-		or

-			delete N

-		where N is an integer value.
-Insert or delete that integer as indicated.

-		After reading all input, print the tree to the output level-by-level.
-That is, print the root on one line, followed by the two nodes at level 1 on the second line, followed by the (up to) four nodes at level 2 on the next line, etc.
+Respond accordingly.

+			add X Y

+		Ensure that vertices with label X and Y are present in the graph and add a directed edge from X to Y.

+			remove X Y

+		Remove the edge from X to Y. Don't worry about removing any associated vertices.

+			breadth X

+		Print a breadth-first traversal of the graph beginning at the vertex labeled X.

+			depth X

+		Print a breadth-first traversal of the graph beginning at the vertex labeled X.

+		There's a potential ambiguity in the traversals.
+When enumerating the edges leaving a vertex, enumerate them in the order in which they appeared in the input.
+With this stipulation, there exists exactly one correct output for each traversal.

 	- For example, given the following input:

-			insert 5
-			insert 20
-			insert 3
-			insert 4
-			insert 9
-			delete 4
-			insert 7
+			add A B
+			add A C
+			add B D
+			add D E
+			add E A
+			add E B
+			breadth A
+			depth A
+			remove A B
+			add B A
+			breadth B
+			depth B

 		The program will produce this output

-			5
-			3 20
-			9
-			7

-		Hint: the level-by-level output involves a breadth-first traversal of the tree.
+			A B C D E
+			A B D E C
+			B D A E C
+			B D E A C

-- (10 points) Code quality matters!
+- (10 points) Code quality matters.
 Consistent indentation, spacing, and brace placement are critical details that communicate structure.
 An appropriate level of in line comments are necessary to communicate function.
-Points will be deducted for inconsistently formatted or undocumented code.

 - (10 points) Test and submit your code on *classes.csc.lsu.edu* in the `prog2` directory, using the procedure described in [project 0](project0.html).
 Remember to include your name and your LSU email address.